dioptre/docs/content/learn-code-basic.md

 ---
-title: "Learn to Code (Beginners)"
+title: "Learn to Code (For n00bs)"
 metaTitle: "Lets start our coding voyage"
 metaDescription: "This is the very first lesson we need to learn in programming"
 ---

+## It's ok to be a n00b

+Everyone needs to learn to speak over years of practice.
+Software is the same!

 ## Hello Cinderella